Modules

 Imports/Exports

 The public exports of a module are written in parens after the module declaration.
 Imports of a module are written in parens after the name of the imported module.
-Publically exported members are considered part of the public API of a module and breaking changes to them reflect semantic version changes for the module.
+Publicly exported members are considered part of the public API of a module and breaking changes to them reflect semantic version changes for the module.

-If and only if the exact version of the dependended-upon module is specified in the package file is the programmer given the freedom to import members that are not publically exported (still with a warning).
+If and only if the exact version of the dependended-upon module is specified in the package file is the programmer given the freedom to import members that are not publicly exported (still with a warning).

 Requirement: Non-semantic version changes of upstream modules should never cause compile errors in downstream modules.